MicrosoftDocs/architecture-center/docs/industries/finance/risk-grid-banking-overview-content.md

 ## Matching processing needs with demand

-When computing risk, whether daily or with the heavier loads at the end of the month, the calculations consume significant computational resources.
+When you compute risk, whether daily or with the heavier loads at the end of the month, the calculations consume significant computational resources.
 These calculations don't run 24x7.
 When risk calculations aren't being run on the on-premises grid, the organization leaves valuable and expensive servers running with no workload, but with ongoing costs for power, cooling, and datacenter space, along with other fixed costs.

 ### Augmenting an on-premises grid with Azure Batch